coder/websocket/README.md

 https://github.com/gorilla/websocket

-This package is the community standard but it is 6 years old and over time has accumulated cruft.
+The implementation of gorilla/websocket is 6 years old.
+As such, it is widely used and very mature compared to nhooyr.io/websocket.

+On the other hand, it has accumulated cruft over the years.
 There are too many ways to do the same thing.
 Just compare the godoc of [nhooyr/websocket](https://godoc.org/nhooyr.io/websocket) with [gorilla/websocket](https://godoc.org/github.com/gorilla/websocket) side by side.